pymasterspl/reddit/README.md

         - when task is created in Kanban Backlog the status is "BACKLOG"
         - when task is created in Kanban Board, or moved to Kanban Board from Kanban Backlog, status is set to "TO DO".
         - when work is started, task is moved into "IN PROGRESS", and stays in this state until **pull request is merged to dev**
+        - **when creating pull request put link to ClickUp task in the first line of pull request**
         - after pull request is merged, status of the task is changed to "READY FOR QA"
         - after QA is done, the person who is performing QA is setting the task as "DONE".
             - if issues are found the task is moved back to "TO DO" with comments or new task is created to address those issues.